grafana/grafana/docs/sources/shared/visualizations/datalink-options.md

   This file is used in the following visualizations: bar chart, bar gauge, candlestick, gauge, geomap, heatmap, histogram, stat, state timeline, status history, table, time series, trend, xy chart
 ---

-Data links allow you to link to external resources and other dashboards while maintaining the context of the source panel.
+Data links allow you to link to other panels, dashboards, and external resources while maintaining the context of the source panel.
 You can create links that include the series name or even the value under the cursor.

 For each data link, set the following options: